 - Please see the SYLLABUS for a complete listing of all of the required course materials.

-- The REQUIRED course LABORATORY manual/textbook is a customized text that is available at the Skyline College Bookstore.
+- The REQUIRED course LABORATORY NOTEBOOK is a dual-copy, bound, numbered laboratory notebook.
+An appropriate laboratory notebook for chemistry courses is sold in the Skyline College Bookstore.

 - Laboratory safety glasses or goggles.